cryptoadvance/specter-desktop/docs/extensions/intro.md

 * Add Additional Menu Items currently in Wallets and Settings
 * Create additional Devices with the functionality you would like to have

 We currently rework the naming of extensions/plugins/services.
-If not otherwise stated, you can see those three terms as the same, for now.
+If not otherwise stated, for now, they are used interchangeably

 ## TL;DR

-You can create an extension with an up to date Specter Desktop instance as simple as this:
+You can create an extension with an up to date Specter Desktop instance.
+Assuming that we're creating an extension called `rubberduck`, it's as simple as this:
 ```
 $ pip3 install cryptoadvance.specter --upgrade
 $ mkdir /tmp/rubberduck && cd /tmp/rubberduck